noahehall/theBookOfNoah/machine_learning/clojure/clojure.md

     - projectname: this directory has the same name as the project
       - handler.clj: this is the top namespace for the project
         - i.e. yourprojectname.handler
-  - target: all the files leiningen produced when it built the project
+  - target: all the files leiningen produced when it builds the project
     - yourprojectname.standalone.jar: suitable for shipping to a hosting service containing everything required to run this project
     - yourprojectname.jar: smaller vs of standalone only contains the project code without any of its dependencies
     - classes: all the intermediate files leiningen creates when it compiles your project